mattywashere/Automated-Financial-Reporting/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE) (You can add a LICENSE file later).
+This project is open-source and available under the [MIT License](LICENSE) (just add a license file later)

 ---
 **Author:** Matthew Lubin"# Automated-Financial-Reporting"